Biphasic Face Photo-Sketch Synthesis via Semantic-Driven Generative Adversarial Network with Graph Representation Learning: Method

 \subsection{Semantic Driven Network Architecture}

 Fig. \ref{fig:architecture} illustrates the overall architecture of our network.
-Specifically, we concatenate the paired $M$ and $X$ as inputs to supply the overall facial texture structure.
-Pix2Pix [32] is exploited as the backbone which contains 7 convolutional and downsampling layers in the encoder part.
-In order to further strengthen the conditional semantic information in the forwarding process, we also design 7 Statistics Injection (SI) ResBlocks in the decoder, which is motivated by [36].
-As shown in Fig. \ref{fig:architecture} (b), the SI ResBlock consists of two convolutional layers, two ReLU layers, and two Statistics Injection (SI) modules.
+First, we concatenate the paired saliency map and face photo as input.
+Pix2Pix \cite{b32} is exploited as the backbone including 7 convolutional and downsampling layers in the encoder part.
+Inspired by \cite{b36}, we further design 7 Semantic Injection (SI) ResBlocks in the decoder to strengthen the conditional structure information guided by parsed semantic layouts.
+Each ResBlock contains two convolutional layers, two ReLU layers, and two Semantic Injection (SI) modules.

-As shown in Fig. \ref{fig:architecture} (c), each SI module takes two inputs: the forward activation features after Batch Normalization layer and semantic masks $S$, which are obtained by pre-trained BiSeNet [42].
-In order to prevent semantic ambiguity, we divide the face into 12 classes which are closely related to sketches: two eyes, two eyebrows, two ears, glasses, upper and lower lips, inner mouth, hair, nose, skin, neck, cloth, and background.
-Therefore, we have $S= \begin{Bmatrix}s^{(1)},\cdots,s^{(c)} \end{Bmatrix} \in \mathbb{R}^{h\times w\times c}$, where $c\in $, $s^{(c)}\in $, $h$ and $w$ denote the height and width of the feature maps.
-In order to inject the semantic information into the SI module, we perform the convolutional operation on $S$ to produce the modulation parameters $\gamma $ and $\beta $ to normalize the final output.
-The produced $\gamma$ and $\beta$ encode sufficient spatial layout information which are multiplied and added to the normalized activation through an element-wise way as shown in Fig. \ref{fig:architecture} (c).
-In fact, the modulation parameters $\gamma $ and $\beta $ could provide a kind of spatial supervision from $X$ to $Y$ through $S$ which are robust to the low quality of sketches introduced by different artists and complex variations of photos.
-Finally, the network structure of the discriminator keeps the same settings as Pix2Pix.
+As shown in Fig. \ref{fig:architecture} (c), the SI module takes two inputs: the forward activation features after the Batch Normalization layer and semantic layouts obtained by pre-trained BiSeNet \cite{b42}.
+In order to prevent semantic ambiguity, we divide the human face into 12 spatial components: two eyes, two eyebrows, two ears, glasses, upper and lower lips, inner mouth, hair, nose, skin, neck, cloth, and background.
+Therefore, we have $S= \begin{Bmatrix}s^{(1)},\cdots,s^{(c)} \end{Bmatrix} \in \mathbb{R}^{h\times w\times c}$, where $c\in $, $s^{(c)}\in $, $h$ and $w$ denote the height and width of the semantic maps.
+Here, to inject the spatial structure information into the SI module, we perform the convolutional operation on semantic layouts.
+Thus, two modulation parameters $\gamma $ and $\beta $ are produced to normalize the final output.
+These two parameters encode sufficient spatial structure information.
+Then, we conduct multiplication and addition between these two modulation parameters and the normalized activation maps in an element-wise pattern as shown in Fig. \ref{fig:architecture} (c).
+In this fashion, the facial structure of the synthesized sketch is well-preserved with the input photo.
+Meanwhile, since the semantic layouts are robust to the complex variations of background, the generated sketches achieve the high-fidelity effect.
+Finally, we adopt a patch-wise discriminator to enforce the generated sketches keeping realism.